aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 Data Quality
 ==============

-Data quality can be measured on the actual data.
-It describes the percentage e.g. a column in a database table is fulfilling a certain condition, like e.g. to be not empty.
+Data quality refers to the overall fitness for use of data.
+It describes the degree to which data meets the requirements of its intended use, which can vary depending on the context, application, and user.
+Evaluating data quality ensures that the data is reliable, relevant, and actionable, and can help identify areas for improvement in data collection, storage, and management processes.
+Ultimately, the goal of data quality management is to ensure that data can be trusted and used effectively to support decision-making, analysis, and other business processes.
 Since actual data is required for this assessment, this analysis can not be done in Aurelius Atlas itself, but is performed on the related data storage system.
 The quality results however, can be documented in Aurelius Atlas.
 This documentation contains the checked rules as well as the actual data quality complaince results.